![]() |

 use by foreign SCM interface scripts.

---cleanup=<mode> This option determines how the supplied commit message
+--cleanup=<mode> Determine how the supplied commit message should be

-strip, whitespace, verbatim, scissors or
+whitespace, verbatim, scissors or default.

 strip Strip leading and trailing empty lines, trailing